pdee/pdee/doc/commands-python-mode.rst

 py-toggle-autopair-mode
 -----------------------
-If `py-autopair-mode' should be on or off.
+If ‘py-autopair-mode’ should be on or off.

-  Returns value of `py-autopair-mode' switched to.
+  Returns value of ‘py-autopair-mode’ switched to.

 py-autopair-mode-on
 -------------------
-Make sure, py-autopair-mode' is on.
+Make sure, py-autopair-mode’ is on.

-Returns value of `py-autopair-mode'.
+Returns value of ‘py-autopair-mode’.

 py-autopair-mode-off
 --------------------
-Make sure, py-autopair-mode' is off.
+Make sure, py-autopair-mode’ is off.

-Returns value of `py-autopair-mode'.
+Returns value of ‘py-autopair-mode’.

 toggle-py-smart-operator-mode-p
 -------------------------------
-If `py-smart-operator-mode-p' should be on or off.
+If ‘py-smart-operator-mode-p’ should be on or off.

-  Returns value of `py-smart-operator-mode-p' switched to.
+  Returns value of ‘py-smart-operator-mode-p’ switched to.

 py-smart-operator-mode-p-on
 ---------------------------
-Make sure, py-smart-operator-mode-p' is on.
+Make sure, py-smart-operator-mode-p’ is on.

-Returns value of `py-smart-operator-mode-p'.
+Returns value of ‘py-smart-operator-mode-p’.

 py-smart-operator-mode-p-off
 ----------------------------
-Make sure, py-smart-operator-mode-p' is off.
+Make sure, py-smart-operator-mode-p’ is off.

-Returns value of `py-smart-operator-mode-p'.
+Returns value of ‘py-smart-operator-mode-p’.

 toggle-py-switch-buffers-on-execute-p
 -------------------------------------
-If `py-switch-buffers-on-execute-p' should be on or off.
+If ‘py-switch-buffers-on-execute-p’ should be on or off.

-  Returns value of `py-switch-buffers-on-execute-p' switched to.
+  Returns value of ‘py-switch-buffers-on-execute-p’ switched to.

 py-switch-buffers-on-execute-p-on
 ---------------------------------
-Make sure, `py-py-switch-buffers-on-execute-p' is on.
+Make sure, ‘py-py-switch-buffers-on-execute-p’ is on.

-Returns value of `py-switch-buffers-on-execute-p'.
+Returns value of ‘py-switch-buffers-on-execute-p’.

 py-switch-buffers-on-execute-p-off
 ----------------------------------
-Make sure, `py-switch-buffers-on-execute-p' is off.
+Make sure, ‘py-switch-buffers-on-execute-p’ is off.

-Returns value of `py-switch-buffers-on-execute-p'.
+Returns value of ‘py-switch-buffers-on-execute-p’.

 toggle-py-split-window-on-execute
 ---------------------------------
-If `py-split-window-on-execute' should be on or off.
+If ‘py-split-window-on-execute’ should be on or off.

-  Returns value of `py-split-window-on-execute' switched to.
+  Returns value of ‘py-split-window-on-execute’ switched to.

 py-split-window-on-execute-on
 -----------------------------
-Make sure, `py-py-split-window-on-execute' is on.
+Make sure, ‘py-py-split-window-on-execute’ is on.

-Returns value of `py-split-window-on-execute'.
+Returns value of ‘py-split-window-on-execute’.

 py-split-window-on-execute-off
 ------------------------------
-Make sure, `py-split-window-on-execute' is off.
+Make sure, ‘py-split-window-on-execute’ is off.

-Returns value of `py-split-window-on-execute'.
+Returns value of ‘py-split-window-on-execute’.

 toggle-py-fontify-shell-buffer-p
 --------------------------------
-If `py-fontify-shell-buffer-p' should be on or off.
+If ‘py-fontify-shell-buffer-p’ should be on or off.

-  Returns value of `py-fontify-shell-buffer-p' switched to.
+  Returns value of ‘py-fontify-shell-buffer-p’ switched to.

 py-fontify-shell-buffer-p-on
 ----------------------------
-Make sure, `py-py-fontify-shell-buffer-p' is on.
+Make sure, ‘py-py-fontify-shell-buffer-p’ is on.

-Returns value of `py-fontify-shell-buffer-p'.
+Returns value of ‘py-fontify-shell-buffer-p’.

 py-fontify-shell-buffer-p-off
 -----------------------------
-Make sure, `py-fontify-shell-buffer-p' is off.
+Make sure, ‘py-fontify-shell-buffer-p’ is off.

-Returns value of `py-fontify-shell-buffer-p'.
+Returns value of ‘py-fontify-shell-buffer-p’.

 toggle-python-mode-v5-behavior-p
 --------------------------------
-If `python-mode-v5-behavior-p' should be on or off.
+If ‘python-mode-v5-behavior-p’ should be on or off.

-  Returns value of `python-mode-v5-behavior-p' switched to.
+  Returns value of ‘python-mode-v5-behavior-p’ switched to.

 python-mode-v5-behavior-p-on
 ----------------------------
-Make sure, `python-mode-v5-behavior-p' is on.
+Make sure, ‘python-mode-v5-behavior-p’ is on.

-Returns value of `python-mode-v5-behavior-p'.
+Returns value of ‘python-mode-v5-behavior-p’.

 python-mode-v5-behavior-p-off
 -----------------------------
-Make sure, `python-mode-v5-behavior-p' is off.
+Make sure, ‘python-mode-v5-behavior-p’ is off.

-Returns value of `python-mode-v5-behavior-p'.
+Returns value of ‘python-mode-v5-behavior-p’.

 toggle-py-jump-on-exception
 ---------------------------
-If `py-jump-on-exception' should be on or off.
+If ‘py-jump-on-exception’ should be on or off.

-  Returns value of `py-jump-on-exception' switched to.
+  Returns value of ‘py-jump-on-exception’ switched to.

 py-jump-on-exception-on
 -----------------------
-Make sure, py-jump-on-exception' is on.
+Make sure, py-jump-on-exception’ is on.

-Returns value of `py-jump-on-exception'.
+Returns value of ‘py-jump-on-exception’.

 py-jump-on-exception-off
 ------------------------
-Make sure, `py-jump-on-exception' is off.
+Make sure, ‘py-jump-on-exception’ is off.

-Returns value of `py-jump-on-exception'.
+Returns value of ‘py-jump-on-exception’.

 toggle-py-use-current-dir-when-execute-p
 ----------------------------------------
-If `py-use-current-dir-when-execute-p' should be on or off.
+If ‘py-use-current-dir-when-execute-p’ should be on or off.

-  Returns value of `py-use-current-dir-when-execute-p' switched to.
+  Returns value of ‘py-use-current-dir-when-execute-p’ switched to.

 py-use-current-dir-when-execute-p-on
 ------------------------------------
-Make sure, py-use-current-dir-when-execute-p' is on.
+Make sure, py-use-current-dir-when-execute-p’ is on.

-Returns value of `py-use-current-dir-when-execute-p'.
+Returns value of ‘py-use-current-dir-when-execute-p’.

 py-use-current-dir-when-execute-p-off
 -------------------------------------
-Make sure, `py-use-current-dir-when-execute-p' is off.
+Make sure, ‘py-use-current-dir-when-execute-p’ is off.

-Returns value of `py-use-current-dir-when-execute-p'.
+Returns value of ‘py-use-current-dir-when-execute-p’.

 toggle-py-electric-comment-p
 ----------------------------
-If `py-electric-comment-p' should be on or off.
+If ‘py-electric-comment-p’ should be on or off.

-  Returns value of `py-electric-comment-p' switched to.
+  Returns value of ‘py-electric-comment-p’ switched to.

 py-electric-comment-p-on
 ------------------------
-Make sure, py-electric-comment-p' is on.
+Make sure, py-electric-comment-p’ is on.

-Returns value of `py-electric-comment-p'.
+Returns value of ‘py-electric-comment-p’.

 py-electric-comment-p-off
 -------------------------
-Make sure, `py-electric-comment-p' is off.
+Make sure, ‘py-electric-comment-p’ is off.

-Returns value of `py-electric-comment-p'.
+Returns value of ‘py-electric-comment-p’.

 toggle-py-underscore-word-syntax-p
 ----------------------------------
-If `py-underscore-word-syntax-p' should be on or off.
+If ‘py-underscore-word-syntax-p’ should be on or off.

-  Returns value of `py-underscore-word-syntax-p' switched to.
+  Returns value of ‘py-underscore-word-syntax-p’ switched to.

 py-underscore-word-syntax-p-on
 ------------------------------
-Make sure, py-underscore-word-syntax-p' is on.
+Make sure, py-underscore-word-syntax-p’ is on.

-Returns value of `py-underscore-word-syntax-p'.
+Returns value of ‘py-underscore-word-syntax-p’.

 py-underscore-word-syntax-p-off
 -------------------------------
-Make sure, `py-underscore-word-syntax-p' is off.
+Make sure, ‘py-underscore-word-syntax-p’ is off.

-Returns value of `py-underscore-word-syntax-p'.
+Returns value of ‘py-underscore-word-syntax-p’.

 py-insert-default-shebang
 -------------------------